 Margin Shortfall Penalty is levied in Equity Derivatives and Currency Derivatives segments if sufficient margins are not maintained in client trading account.
 This Penalty is applicable for positions taken in Futures and Options Segment and Kept open over night.
-For Intra day positions shortfall margin penalty is not levied.

 This margin shortfall penalty mechanism is applicable to the stock and currency exchanges under SEBI (NSE, BSE, MCX-SX and MCX).
 In brief, the answer to what is margin shortfall penalty, it is a penalty levied on over night positions held in trading account without sufficient margin as prescribed by exchange.

 If Short-collection/non-collection of margins per client per segment per day is (< Rs 1 lakh) And (< 10% of applicable margin) then a penalty of 0.5% is levied on such shortfall or non collection per EACH DAY.

 If Short-collection/non-collection of margins per client per segment per day is (≥ Rs 1 lakh) Or (≥ 10% of applicable margin) then the margin short fall penalty is 1.0% per EACH DAY of such shortage.

 Important point to note is for levying 0.5% penalty, shortfall should be less than one lakh AND it should be less than 10% of applicable margin.
 If either shortfall of derivatives margin is more than 10% OR more than 1 Lakh then the penalty for margin shortfall will be 1%.
 To explain further, unless the shortage in margin is less than 1 Lakh Rupees and Less than 10% of required margin, 1% penalty is levied.
 Such penalties are to be collected by exchanges with in 5 days from brokers.
 All the amount collected as such penalty will be deposited to Investor Protection Fund by all exchanges.